vibindas-m/smsreceiver/README.md

  - Be no longer than 140 bytes
  - Begin with the prefix <#>
  - Contain a one-time code that the client sends back to your server to complete the verification flow (see Generating a one-time code)
- - End with an 11-character hash string that identifies your app (see Computing your app's hash string)
+ - Send SMS with the must contain word

 Otherwise, the contents of the verification message can be whatever you choose.
 It is helpful to create a message from which you can easily extract the one-time code later on.
 For example, a valid verification message might look like the following:
 ```
-Send SMS with the must contain word
 <#> Your ExampleApp code is: 123ABC78
 FA+9qCX9VSu
 ```